-Here are a list of blogs, (in no particular order), which I really enjoy.
+Here are a list of great blogs, which I recommend and endorse.

 Spin Sucks: Gini Dietrich is known to most people, because of her work at Arment Dietrich, using online technology in communication, marketing, and HR.
 I know Gini as someone who invests a stack of her time trying to help other people, via social media and her work as the primary author of Spin Sucks.
 Gini is also one of the best exponents of using video within blogs to inform and engage people.